matteovergaro/esp8266_NTP/README.md

 ./esptool.py --port /dev/tty.<usbserial> write_flash 0x00000 bin/eagle.flash.bin 0x78000 bin/blank.bin 0x7c000 bin/esp_init_data_default.bin 0x7a000 bin/blank.bin 0x7e000 bin/blank.bin 0x10000 bin/eagle.irom0text.bin -fm dout
 ```
 to find your \<usbserial\> just double click tab or read it on the Arduino IDE Ports menu.
+Now disconnect GPIO0 from GND and leave it NC.
 The communication between the Arduino nano and the esp8266 can be established only with a baudrate of 9600, so to change the baudrate of the esp from 115200 to 9600 in the serial monitor write:
 ```
 AT
 ```